-This page is dedicated to the making of Ryan's half size version of the AmphiMax amphibious vehicle.
+This page is dedicated to the making of Ryan's half size version of the AmphiMax amphibious vehicle, including the background research and what inspired the production of such a working model.
 Ryan had seen the AmphiMax taking shape in the Bluebird Marine workshops as the SeaVax team brought the concept to life - and decided that he would like to build one for himself - even if not an exact copy.

 Before anyone could stop him, he had set up a workbench of his own and began cutting wooden batten off-cuts to length.
 Chris (our project manager) saw this and showed Ryan how to cut square using an ordinary wood saw and a workmate.
 Ryan had seen the scale drawings of the AmphiMax in the canteen and used these to get the basic dimensions.

 Before long Ryan had cut all the pieces of the frame and wanted to screw them together.
 He used a pencil to mark where the wooden sections should go and set them out.
 Whenever Ryan got stuck on a construction problem he asked one of the adults for advice.
 He got permission to help himself to production paper and adhesives, and the tools that he might need.